 The Town Pump

-The ornate canopy was built in 1875 and is considered to be one of the most ornate pump buildings in England.
+The ornate canopy was built in 1875 and is considered one of England’s most ornate pump buildings.
 It is huge!

 Location: St James’ Square, Boroughbridge